Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 She is stupid.

-She look it, I understand certain lingo, and for those of you out there who think and speak this way, Rosie has issues.
+And for those of you out there who think and speak this way, Rosie has issues.

 And they are huge.

-And she is headed for a huge crack up.
+And she is headed for a huge crackup.

 This is a woman who is miserable.

-This is a woman who is unhappy, and she has a whole lot of reasons to be unhappy.
+This is a woman who is unhappy and she has a whole lot of reasons to be unhappy.

-Uh this business about about uh inconsistency.
+This business about inconsistency.

-What do you you expect consistency from somebody who does not have one informed thought in her mind?
+What do you expect consistency from somebody who does not have one informed thought in her mind?

-Uh I'm I'm stunned.
+I'm stunned.

-The first amendment makes you say whatever she wants to say.
+So I get some emails, it's the First Amendment makes you say whatever she wants to say.

-We're we're yes, the first amendment's a government thing.
+Yes, the First Amendment's a government thing.

-I mean, we all have the first amendment, but it says government shall not pass a law.
+I mean, we all have the First Amendment, but it says government shall not pass a law.

 Congress shall not pass a law that restricts free speech, even though they have.

-Anybody can do that, and that's not where and if that's what you're going to do, then don't do it and leave.
+And if that's what you're going to do, then don't do it and leave.

-Get out of here.
+You get out of here.

-And you if you can back up what you think and what you say, if people think it's outrageous, that's another thing.
+If you can back up what you think and what you say, if people think it's outrageous, that's another thing.

-But we want intelligent people on this radio station, and we want informed people.
+But we want intelligent people on this radio station and we want informed people.

-Well, that is always stuck with me.
+We don't, well, that has always stuck with me.

-I don't say things on this program I don't believe, and I don't say things in this program I can't back up, and I don't say things on this program just to make you mad or just to irritate you.
+I don't say things on this program I don't believe, and I don't say things on this program I can't back up, and I don't say things on this program just to make you mad or just to irritate you.

-Uh but that is a perfect summation of what Rosie O'Donnell does.
+But that is a perfect summation of what Rosie O'Donnell does.

 She may believe this stuff, but it's insanity.

-She portrayed this picture of him that everybody's showing as having been taken after he was tortured to get this confession, and she's in the chorus of people that are out there saying, We can't believe what this guy says, and we're calling him a terrorist, and that's robbing him of his humanity.
+And she's in the chorus of people that are out there saying, we can't believe what this guy says, and we're calling him a terrorist, and that's robbing him of his humanity.

 Let me give you some facts about this.